Call Today 253-265-7515

 Contact a Gig Harbor Mediator

-At the Law Office of Amanda J. Cook PLLC, we know how complex family law matters can be.
+At the Law Office of Amanda J. Cook PLLC, our family law attorney knows how complex family law matters can be.
 We also fundamentally believe that those complexities are best resolved by agreement of the parties, rather than a decision made by a judge.
-Reaching agreement prior to trial allows the parties control over the result and limits animosity between former spouses, parents and children.
+Reaching an agreement prior to trial allows the parties control over the result and limits animosity between former spouses, parents, and children.

 The assistance of an experienced family law mediator can timely resolve disputes, allowing parties to control the results and limit acrimony.
 Please call us today for more information.